 Juice May Not be As Good for You as Thought

 The popularity of smoothies indicates a new understanding that whole foods are better than juice.
 That’s because, many consumers now know that whole food fruits and vegetables are prebiotic.
 Whole food vegetables and fruits still contain natural fiber.
-Whole foods with fiber support the growth of probiotic bacteria.
+They support the growth of probiotic bacteria.
 Consequently, when fiber is removed to make juice, the juice is no longer prebiotic.
 It no longer supports probiotic bacteria.
-Good colon health results from probiotic bacteria.
+Good colon health results from probiotic bacteria which are the “friendly” bacteria that help with digestion.
 They need whole food with its natural fiber to thrive.

 Without whole food fiber, extracted juice can interfere with other aspects of gut ecology.
 A study by Dr. Eric Martens, Professor of Microbiology and Immunology at the University of Michigan shows one effect.
-They discovered that juice without fiber creates problems.
-With the fiber removed, they learned that organisms in the intestine eat away at the protective mucosal layer of the gut wall.
+These scientists discovered that juice without fiber can create problems.
+With the fiber removed, they found that organisms in the intestine eat away at the protective mucosal layer of the gut wall.

 Pines nutrient-dense vegetables still contain essential fiber.
 They are prebiotic.
 As a result, customers often report improved bowl function.
 That is not surprising.
-The primate digestive systems was designed for leafy green roughage.
+The primate digestive systems was designed for whole food, leafy green roughage, not juice.
 Humans are primates.
-In the wild, primates eat dark green leafy vegetation.
-Those foods contain vegetable fiber.
+In the wild, primates eat dark green leafy vegetation with natural fiber.
 As a result, the fiber and nutrients in leafy green provide the proper media and consistency for probiotic growth.
 That results in better digestion and healthy bowel movements.
 Our naturally-concentrated, whole food, dark-green leafy vegetable powders are exactly what is missing from most human diets.

 Juice in Stores is Mostly from GMO Monopolies

-The picture shows three green juice brands.
-Coke, Pepsi, Goldman Sachs and Campbell’s Soup own those brands.
+The picture shows three green juice brands, Naked, Suja and Odwalla.
+Coke, Pepsi, and Goldman Sachs own those brands.
 Although their labels say “organic,” other products from Coke and Pepsi are not.
 These massive monopolies produce mostly soda pop.
 They distribute their beverages everywhere on our planet.
 Their ingredients generally consist of GMO high fructose corn syrup (HFCS) mixed with carbonated water and artificial flavors.

 Pines’ Nutrition is Protected by Gentle Drying

 We dry our greens at low temperatures.
 That protects raw food qualities.
 Further, when moisture is removed from food, spoilage is prevented.
 Without moisture, bacteria cannot grow.
 On the other hand, liquid juices spoil very quickly.
 Consequently, these juice brands must use heat or pressure to kill bacteria to prevent spoilage.
 That results in a longer shelf life but also devitalizes the juice.
-Juice experts say we need to consume vegetable juice within 20 minutes of extraction for nutritional levels people expect.
+Juice experts say we need to consume raw vegetable juice within 20 minutes of extraction for nutritional levels people expect.
+Killing bacteria with heat or pressure kills the bacteria that would spoil the juice, but it also kills other important enzymes and nutrients associated with raw food.

 PINES was Original Green Superfood – Established in 1976